-Domus has adopted a trauma-informed model of organizational change to improve the health and well-being of our young people and those who care for them.
+Domus has adopted a trauma-responsive model of organizational change to improve the health and well-being of our young people and those who care for them.

-In June 2013, Domus finished the three-year process of fully adopting this trauma-informed model across the organization and became Connecticut’s first Sanctuary-certified nonprofit.
+In June 2013, Domus finished the three-year process of fully adopting this trauma-responsive model across the organization and became Connecticut’s first Sanctuary-certified nonprofit.

 What are the key components of this model?